 In July 2017, C.R.
 Bard received a CID from the Department of Justice seeking documents and information relating to an investigation into possible violations of the False Claims Act in connection with the sales and marketing of FloChec® and QuantaFloTM devices.
-The Company has responded to these requests and expects further discussion with the government following recent communications from the Department of Justice.
+The Company has responded to these requests and met with the Department of Justice in February 2024; discussions are ongoing.